Who needs takeout when you can make amazing tasting Kung Pao Chicken in your own home? Serve this classic Chinese dish with rice for a great meal!

 Mix together ingredients for seasoning sauce.
 Set aside.

 Cooking Kung Pao Chicken

 Stir fry chicken in hot oil for a couple of minutes, until light golden brown, and cooked through.
 Remove chicken to paper towels to drain when done.
 Wipe skillet clean.

-Stir fry red chili peppers until dark in color and blistered from the heat.
+Stir fry the red chili peppers until dark in color and blistered from the heat.

 Interested In More Recipes?

 Thank you for visiting this website.
 I appreciate you using some of your valuable time to do so.
 If you’re interested, I publish a newsletter 2 times per month (1st and 15th) with all the latest recipes, and other fun info.
 I would be honored to have you join our growing list of subscribers, so you never miss a great recipe!

 There is a Newsletter subscription box on the top right side (or bottom) of each blog post, depending on the device you use, where you can easily submit your e-mail address (only) to be included in my mailing list.